Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the maximum amount of information (counted in MB per second) that can be transferred across the external memory interface in one second.
-It's worked out by multiplying the card's interface width by its memory clock speed.
-If the card has DDR memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of megabytes per second) that can be transferred over the external memory interface within a second.
+The number is worked out by multiplying the bus width by the speed of its memory.
+If the card has DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total number of texture units by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of Render Output Units by the the card's clock speed.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of colour ROPs by the the core clock speed.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices